Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

     ```

     > Only by not changing these four lines of comments, can HFSM's agent configuration and the State object which contain the nested FSM be synchronized to the State script correctly (because the plugin synchronizes it by matching text).

-â€?
-Only scripts that meet the above two conditions can be attached to a State.
+  â€‹         Only scripts that meet the above two conditions can be attached to a State.
 However, you can modify it after attaching, and the plugin will not detect its qualification in real time.
 It is strongly recommended that you do not make any changes to this 5 lines of text in the State script , so as to ensure complete additional features in the script.

 + Agent Node & State which contain Nested FSM :

-  â€?
-After you set the agents correctly in the HFSM inspector(read [HFSM's Inspector Porperties](### Â· HFSM's Inspector Porperties) for more), a series of variables representing the agent nodes will be added to all the State scripts belonging to the HFSM.
+  â€‹		After you set the agents correctly in the HFSM inspector(read [HFSM's Inspector Porperties](### Ã‚Â· HFSM's Inspector Porperties) for more), a series of variables representing the agent nodes will be added to all the State scripts belonging to the HFSM.
 The example is as follows:

   ```python
   ###agents list start# please not modify this line.
   const Player = preload("res://addons/hierarchical_finite_state_machine/demo/test_2d_platform_player/Player.gd")
   var player : Player
   ###agents list end# please not modify this line.
   ```

-  â€?
-When a state with nested FSM has a state script, the plugin will automatically add a variable representing this State for all States in nested FSM and the variable name is "fsm_xxx", "xxx" is the name of the State, and its type is referenced from the script of the state.
+  â€‹		When a state with nested FSM has a state script, the plugin will automatically add a variable representing this State for all States in nested FSM and the variable name is "fsm_xxx", "xxx" is the name of the State, and its type is referenced from the script of the state.
 The example is as follows:

   ```python
   ###nested fsm state-start# please not modify this line.
   const NestedFsmState = preload("res://addons/hierarchical_finite_state_machine/demo/hfsm_test/hfsm_state_nested_fsm.gd")
   var fsm_nested_fsm : NestedFsmState
   ###nested fsm state-end# please not modify this line.
   ```

-  â€?
-Therefore, when building the State behavior, you can easily call the nodes outside HFSM and the members in the State, which contain nested FSM , in the States belong to its nested FSM.
+  â€‹		Therefore, when building the State behavior, you can easily call the nodes outside HFSM and the members in the State, which contain nested FSM , in the States belong to its nested FSM.

-  > NOTEï¼?
+  > NOTE :
   >
-  > â€?
-Do not modify or assign values to these variables or class names manually.
+  > â€‹		Do not modify or assign values to these variables or class names manually.
 They will be assigned values when the HFSM is generated.

-â€?

 ## Transition

-â€?
-It is used to connect State, determine the direction of transition, and shift State when meeting the Transition conditions.
+â€‹		It is used to connect State, determine the direction of transition, and shift State when meeting the Transition conditions.
 It can be created either by right click menu or by shortcut key Shift+left click.
-When you select a transition, its inspector property are as followsï¼?
+When you select a transition, its inspector property are as follows :

 ![](DOCUMENT.assets/transition.png)

-â€?
-Neither of the first two properties can be edited, indicating only the States connected by both sides of the Transition.
+â€‹		Neither of the first two properties can be edited, indicating only the States connected by both sides of the Transition.

-â€?
-There are currently three types of Transition (Auto, Variable, Expression) ,and sufficient to cope with the vast majority of cases.
+â€‹		There are currently three types of Transition (Auto, Variable, Expression) ,and sufficient to cope with the vast majority of cases.
 Set the type of transition through the "Transition Type" in the inspector.

 ![](DOCUMENT.assets/transition_type.png)

 ### State Transit Behavior

-â€?
-When meeting the Transition conditions, the FSM which contain this Transition will occur the State transit behavior.
+â€‹		When meeting the Transition conditions, the FSM which contain this Transition will occur the State transit behavior.
 A complete transit behavior includes:

-â€?
-Exit current State (execute exit() in State script ), then entry the target State which be pointed by Transition (execute entry() in target State's State script).
+â€‹		Exit current State (execute exit() in State script ), then entry the target State which be pointed by Transition (execute entry() in target State's State script).

 ### Auto Transition

-â€?
-There are 5 modes, which can be selected by "Auto transit mode" in the inspector.
+â€‹		There are 5 modes, which can be selected by "Auto transit mode" in the inspector.

 ![](DOCUMENT.assets/auto_mode.png)